 Tuck the key box into one of the many little pockets you can access from under the car that you can't even see from above.
 It is worth getting a little dirt on you if you know that no one else is going to find that key.

 If you manage to lock the keys in the car anyway, call a locksmith that deals with cars.
-At Ben’s Locksmith, we have automotive locksmiths available twentyfour hours a day, seven days a week.
-Call us if you are unable to get into your car, and we will get a locksmith to you right away.
+At Ben's Locksmith, we have automotive locksmiths available twenty-four hours a day, seven days a week.
+Locking yourself can happen to anyone!
+Call us if you are unable to get into your car, and we will get one of our locksmiths to you right away.